 Move both arms in small forward circles for 60 seconds.
 Change direction, making circles in a backward direction for 60 seconds.

 Push-Ups are one of the most effective arm exercises without weights that you can do.
 Quite challenging at first, they are worth persevering with as they will strengthen and shape many of your upper body muscles, including your triceps, chest, and shoulders.
 Your core will also get a workout.

-To do a Push-Up, with a straight back and arms, position your hands on the floor beneath your shoulders, slightly more than shoulder width apart.
+To do a Push-Up, with a straight back and arms, place your hands on the floor beneath your shoulders, slightly more than shoulder-width apart.
 Position your legs straight out behind you with the underside of your toes flexed.

 Repeat this sequence for the desired number of repetitions.
 Start with 10 Push-Ups if you can, adding more as you gain strength.

 * If you are new to exercise and you don’t have a lot of upper-body strength, do modified or bent knee Push-Ups.
 These are easier to do, and you will be able to maintain better form.